kimeunh3/COVID19-heat-map/README.md

    2. install Kafka and Zookeeper

-   3. start Zookeeper and Kafka server
+   3. start Zookeeper and Kafka server (inside the kafka root directory)

       `bin/zookeeper-server-start.sh config/zookeeper.properties`

       `bin/kafka-server-start.sh config/server.properties`

    4. establish connection to the MongoAtlas Database

+   	4-1. create cred.py and in the kafka root folder and populate with username:<MongoDBusername> password=<MongoDBpassword>

    5. run kafka producer and consumer